Date of Degree

 Copyright 2010 Rebecca Blanche Porter

 Porter, Rebecca Blanche.
-"Nurse managers' moral distress in the context of the hospital ethical climate." dissertation, University of Iowa, 2010.
+"Nurse managers' moral distress in the context of the hospital ethical climate."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.